Albin C. Bro: Early life and education

-Bro was born in Prentice, Wisconsin, on September 4, 1893.
+Bro was born in Prentice, Wisconsin on September 4, 1893.
 In 1917, he graduated as valedictorian from Northland College with a Bachelor of Arts.
 He entered into missionary service in China in 1919, working as an educational missionary until 1925, during which time he also served as a school principal.
 He then served for a year (1925–1926) as an instructor at the University of Nanking.
-According to the United States State Department Register, he subsequently worked as instructor at Northland College from 1927 to 1929, as a field secretary for a religious education association from 1929 to 1931 and a field worker for a pension fund from 1931 to 1932.
+According to the United States State Department's Register, he subsequently worked as an instructor at Northland College from 1927 to 1929, as a field secretary for a religious education association from 1929 to 1931, and as a field worker for a pension fund from 1931 to 1932.

 From 1932 to 1939, Bro worked in sales for the University of Chicago Press.
 He obtained his Litt.D. degree from the university in 1941.
 He came to Frances Shimer Junior College as a product of the University of Chicago under Robert Maynard Hutchins.